Recommending Cannabis in New York

 - Be licensed, in good standing as a physician and practicing medicine, in the State of New York;

 - Have completed an educational course developed by the New York Department of Health (“Department of Health” or “Department”);

 - Have registered with the Department of Health to issue patient certifications for medical cannabis.

-New York requires all physicians seeking to certify patients for medical marijuana to take a four-hour physician education program, which is now available via The Answer Page, which can be accessed at the following link: https://www.theanswerpage.com/new-york-state-practitioner-education-medical-use-marijuana.
+New York requires all physicians seeking to certify patients for medical marijuana to take a two to four-hour physician education program, which is now available via The Answer Page, which can be accessed at the following link: https://www.theanswerpage.com/new-york-state-practitioner-education-medical-use-marijuana.

 Upon successful completion of that program, practitioners may register with the Medical Marijuana Program (“MMP”) by e-mailing the course completion certificate (in PDF format) to firstname.lastname@example.org along with the physician's state license number and Health Commerce System (HCS) User ID.
 Once validated, practitioners will receive, via e-mail, a link authorizing them to participate in the MMP and issue patient certifications.

 In issuing certifications to qualifying patients, practitioners must also comply with the following requirements:

 - Must consult the Prescription Drug Monitoring Program prior to issuing certification to review patient’s controlled substance history;

 - Must retain a copy of each patient’s certification;